Avaxerrr/CafeSentinel/Technical-Documentation-for-CafeSentinel.md

-Alright, here's the **COMPLETE UPDATED DOCUMENTATION** with all the new features properly integrated:
+Here is the **COMPLETE UPDATED DOCUMENTATION (v2.2)** with all the new features we added today properly integrated:

 ***